-So why should you care about customer data management, anyway?
 Customer data management is a transparent and safe way for organizations to cull together and analyze data.
-When done right, CDM strategies build trust with their customers while providing valuable feedback to organizations.
+When done right, CDM strategies build trust with customers while providing valuable feedback to organizations.

 - Data-driven decision making – One of the main reasons to create a robust CDM strategy is to improve your ability to make data-driven, informed decisions that lead to better decisions and happier customers.

 - A safe, transparent customer data management strategy will also build trust with your customers while ensuring you are well in line with regulatory measures surrounding data collection.

 - As we learned, data generates at an exceedingly quick rate, and having a reliable CDM strategy creates consistency in capturing insights and maintaining data quality.

 Customer data management is a process, and if you want to effectively collect and analyze data, you should be aware of the various steps that go into that process.
 The below five points will give you a better sense of the various aspects and layers of customer data management.

 Your first step should be to understand the various types of customer data.
 These, as mentioned above, include qualitative data, quantitative data, behavioral data, personal data, and so on.
 Whether your data is structured or unstructured, it’s important to understand what each of these data types means if you’re going to implement them into your business strategy.